unina-sfere/NN4MSP/README.md

 train_2_mean_std = np.c_[train_2_mean_std,overall_mean,sample_range]

 ```
-Then the range, the overall mean and the six residuals for each coach are given as input to the NN.
+Then the input vector is given as input to the NN.

 ``` python